 Semicustom cabinets offer such a wide array of options that many people do not need to customize their cabinets to get what they are looking for.
 Semicustom cabinets are offered widths ranging from 9 to 45 inches, in 3-inch increments.
 For an upcharge, these dimensions can be modified to 1/8 of an inch, which can reduce the need for filler strips and minimize wasted space.
 Depths and heights can also be modified for an upcharge to accommodate a passageway or ceiling height.
 Semicustom cabinets are also available either with face-frame or frameless construction.
 Most designs that are commonly built by custom cabinet shops can be found in a semicustom line.

 Semicustom lines offer limited lifetime warrantees similar to those of custom cabinets.
-All of the semicustom lines that Boston Building Resources offers—Candlelight Cabinetry, Custom Wood Products, Imperia Cabinets, New River Cabinetry, Purekitchen, and Young Furniture—have lifetime warrantees.
+All of the semicustom lines that Boston Building Resources offers—Candlelight Cabinetry, Custom Wood Products, Imperia Cabinets, New River Cabinetry, and Purekitchen—have lifetime warrantees.

 When choosing a semicustom cabinet, keep in mind the four things that determine its quality: box construction, drawers, doors, and finish.